mozilla-mobile/mozilla-vpn-client/docs/dev-containers.md

 colima start --vm-type vz --vz-rosetta -m 32 -d 40  --cpu 12

 ```
-In case colima at somepoint uses too much storage, feel free to nuke the vm with `colima delete` and re-create with colima start.
+In case colima at some point uses too much storage, feel free to nuke the vm with `colima delete` and re-create with colima start.

 ### Q: (M1) - My vscode consumes all i/o to do sig-checks:
 If you feel fancy, you can disable them, or wait until it's done.